camunda/camunda-docs/docs/reference/bpmn-processes/user-tasks/user-tasks.md

 ![user-task](assets/user-task.png)

 Applications like [Tasklist] can be used by humans to complete these tasks.

 Alternatively, a job worker can subscribe to the job type `io.camunda.zeebe:userTask` to complete the job manually.

-When the job is completed, the user task gets completed and the process instance continues.
+When the job is completed, the user task is completed and the process instance continues.

-## User Task Forms
+## User task forms

 User tasks support specifying a `formKey` attribute, using the `zeebe:formDefinition` extension element.
 The form key can be used to specify